Energy Super Defined Contribution

 Indirect cost ratio1,4

-The costs included in the indirect cost ratio (ICR) are deducted from the unit price or crediting rate for the relevant investment option that you are invested in.
+The costs included in the indirect cost ratio (ICR) are deducted from the unit price for the relevant investment option that you are invested in.

 1 From 1 July 2019, a 3% fee cap will apply to the total of all administration fees, investment fees and indirect costs for defined contribution accounts with a balance of less than $6,000.
 It will be applied by a rebate of any such fees in excess of 3% of your defined contribution/income stream account balance, calculated at 30 June each year or when you exit the Fund.
 The cap doesn’t include insurance costs and does not apply to Defined Benefit accounts.